 The Deadly Fire

 Almena was illegally subleasing the space for events like the party on Dec.
-2. All but one of the people who died in the fire was attending the party on the second floor, a part of the building that was particularly difficult to escape from.
+2. All but one of the people who died in the fire were attending the party on the second floor, a part of the building that was particularly difficult to escape from.
 Upstairs in the dance area, a resident named Aaron Marin saw flames licking up from behind the D.J. booth.
 Alarmed, he turned to the point of entry — the wooden staircase — which was blocked by confused partygoers.

 Inside the Ghost Ship warehouse after the victims were recovered.
 The remains of an R.V. were among the rubble.